nanocloudio/quantum/docs/specification.md

 # 1  Overview

-QuantuMQTT unifies a horizontally-scalable MQTT message fabric with a strongly-consistent Raft replication core.
+Quantum unifies a horizontally-scalable MQTT message fabric with a strongly-consistent Raft replication core.
 It aims to deliver industrial-scale connectivity for IoT, telemetry, financial, and mission-critical workloads while preserving sub-10 ms latency and strict message ordering within each topic shard.
 Exactly-once QoS 2 semantics hold within an in-region healthy quorum and during controlled DR promotions; uncontrolled regional failover deliberately relaxes to at-least-once within the replication-lag window.
 This overview describes product intent; all durability/consistency semantics remain those of Clustor.

 ### 1.0 Normative Scope (per Clustor §0)
-[Normative] QuantuMQTT is purely an overlay on Clustor; all consensus, durability, read-gate, compaction, strict-fallback, cache, and DR semantics come directly from Clustor §§0, 3, 6, 8, 9, and 11.
+[Normative] Quantum is purely an overlay on Clustor; all consensus, durability, read-gate, compaction, strict-fallback, cache, and DR semantics come directly from Clustor §§0, 3, 6, 8, 9, and 11.
 MQTT text may tighten but never relax those guardrails.

 ### 1.1 Goals
 * Deterministic persistence/replay for all QoS; exactly-once with RPO 0 when fenced.